dianping/cat/lib/java/README.md

 }
 ```

-we offered a list of APIs to modify the Transaction.
+We offered a series of APIs to modify the Transaction.

+* addData
+* setStatus
+* setDurationStart
 * setDurationInMillis
 * setTimestamp
-* addData
+* complete

-These APIs can be easily used like the following codes.
+These APIs can be easily used with the following codes.

 ```
 Transaction t = Cat.newTransaction("URL", "pageName");